 At Rocco’s Barber Shop in Scituate, barber Sal Graceffa, 37, said the shop has implemented an appointment system for the first time in 50 years.
 In the past, customers would walk in.

 Now they can make an appointment through an app and be notified by text when they can come in, he said.

 “People can walk around the harbor while they wait for their hair cuts,” Graceffa said.

 Globe correspondents Abigail Feldman, Caroline Enos, and Matt Berg contributed to this report.

 John Hilliard can be reached at firstname.lastname@example.org.
-Tonya Alanez can be reached at email@example.com or 617-929-1579.
-Follow her on Twitter @talanez.
+Tonya Alanez can be reached at email@example.com.
+Follow her @talanez.
 Jeremy C. Fox can be reached at firstname.lastname@example.org.
-Follow him on Twitter @jeremycfox.
+Follow him @jeremycfox.